 I love the little globes of feathery, silvery foliage of Silver Mound in my mom’s front garden.
 Part of the Asteraceae family (asters are also deer-resistant), it looks really pretty in a border, but also provides great contrast against bright blooms and other striking foliage.
 This hardy plant also looks nice in pots.

 Lavender provides year-round interest in my garden.
 I love to snip little sprigs for vases and to dry.
 It’s said the strong scent is what keeps the deer away from them.
 They’re also one of those plants that look great in a meadow or cottage garden.
-Lavender is also a great drought-tolerant choice.
+Lavender is also a great drought-tolerant choice that thrives in full sun.

 As far as ornamental grasses go, I love the cascading nature of Hakonechloa plants aka Japanese Forest Grass.
 There is a rock garden in the park near my house where it tumbles over the rocks amongst the other hardy perennials.
 My mom has ‘Albo-Striata’ in her garden, which is a darker green than the one shown, with white stripes.